Access to Nationality

 - Ordinary first-generation immigrants face a wait of five years in half the MIPEX countries (23).

-- Citizenship entitlements exist in half of the countries for children born or educated in the country to foreign parents.
-In the other half, these children must undergo a naturalisation procedure.
-Unconditional birthright citizenship for the second generation exist in the North and South American countries included in MIPEX.
+- Citizenship entitlements exist in half of the countries for children born or educated in the country to foreign parents (27/56).
+Among these, unconditional birthright citizenship for the second generation exist in only six countries (the North and South American countries included in MIPEX).
+In the other countires, these children must undergo a naturalisation procedure (29/56).

 Conditions and security of status

 - Language requirements differ significantly across countries.
-Nine countries require only A1 proficiency or carry out no assessment; 19 require A2 proficiency and 24 require B1 proficiency or apply discretionary procedures.
+Ten countries require only A1 proficiency or carry out no assessment; 19 require A2 proficiency and 27 require B1 proficiency or apply discretionary procedures.

-- Immigrants do not have to undergo an integration requirement in nearly half of the MIPEX countries.
-In the other half, they must pass a test as part of the process.
+- Immigrants do not have to undergo an integration requirement in nearly half of the MIPEX countries (28/56).
+In the other half, they must pass a test as part of the process (26/56).
 Only Belgium and Luxembourg allow ordinary applicants to complete a specific course.

-- Proof of income or employment is required for citizenship in the slight majority of countries (33/52).
-12 countries require that applicants demonstrate a minimum income, while the remaining 21 countries impose more demanding requirements.
+- Proof of income or employment is required for citizenship in the majority of countries (37/56).
+Among these, 14 countries require that applicants demonstrate a minimum income, while the remaining 23 countries impose more demanding requirements.

-- Criminal record requirements are demanding in the slight majority of countries (32/52).
+- Criminal record requirements are demanding in the majority of countries (34/56).
 Applicants are ineligible if convicted of a crime, sentenced to imprisonment for more than five years, or charged with other offences (e.g. misdemeanours or minor offenses).

-- Dual nationality is fully embraced by a slight majority of countries (31 countries, including most recently Brazil, Moldova, Norway and Turkey), while 11 other countries only allow dual nationality based on exceptions.
+- Dual nationality is fully embraced by the majority of countries (31 countries, including most recently Brazil, Moldova, Norway and Turkey), while 13 other countries only allow dual nationality based on exceptions.

 Policies and integration outcomes: What do we learn from robust studies?